An introduction to the categorical p-adic Langlands program: Introduction

-In the opposite direction, since the patched modules~$M_{\infty}(V)$ are constructed from the cohomology of Shimura varieties (with coefficients in a local system corresponding to~$V$), it is natural to ask whether the cohomology of Shimura varieties can in some way be computed in terms of the (conjectural) functors of Conjecture~\ref{conj:main intro}.
+We can also proceed in the opposite direction.
+Namely, in light of the fact that the patched modules~$M_{\infty}(V)$ are constructed from the cohomology of Shimura varieties (with coefficients in a local system corresponding to~$V$), it seems natural to ask whether the cohomology of Shimura varieties can in some way be computed in terms of the (conjectural) functors of Conjecture~\ref{conj:main intro}.
 This should indeed be the case, as we explain in Section~\ref{sec:localtoglobal} (and as will be more thoroughly explained in the paper in preparation of M.E.\ and Zhu~\cite{emertonzhu}).
 In parallel to this, Section \ref{sec:eigenvar} gives a precise computation of the sheaves of overconvergent automorphic forms on eigenvarieties (that can be defined in terms of completed cohomology of Shimura varieties) in terms of the conjectural functor in the analytic case.